 And here we come…

-Eek, the post-ride meal and the lack of sleep the night before was beginning to take a toll on me, as I was feeling my eyes getter rather heavy on I-5.
-Fortunately I had the sense to pull off an off ramp in Lathrop, and took a nap across the street from the Chevron station.
-I had slept in the MGB for 10 minutes when a concerned motorist woke me up to make sure I was all right.
-I was, and the “power-nap” had refreshed me well enough to get me back to Stanford okay.
+The post-ride meal and the lack of sleep the night made me drowsy and I felt my eyes get heavy while driving on I-5.
+Hence, exited the highway in Lathrop and took a nap across the street from the Chevron station.
+I had slept in the MGB for ten minutes when a concerned motorist woke me up to make sure I was all right.
+I was, and the power-nap had refreshed me well enough to get me back to Stanford okay.